Mold in Carpet from Water Damage

 Conclusion

 Mold growth in the carpet should be taken seriously.
-Prolonged exposure can lead to severe respiratory problems and other health issues, including asthma attacks and headaches.
+Prolonged exposure may cause respiratory irritation, allergies, asthma aggravation, or headaches.